 1. Binge watch these shows and movies

-Lots of great movies and series have hit the streaming services just in time for you to lock yourself in your room and watch them before you head back to class.
-First thing’s first – Ronny Chieng International Student.
-This is a must-watch for all students studying in Australia, mostly because of all the hilarious stereotypes that you’ll recognise as soon as you step foot on campus this year, but also the hilarious perspective of Chinese-Malaysian-Australian comedian and actor Ronny Chieng.
+Whether you’re a Netflix, Stan or Disney+ fan it’s time to catch up on all those shows and movies you’ve been meaning to watch.
+And with lots of great movies and series hitting the streaming services, it’s time for you to lock yourself in your room and watch them before you head back to class.
+First thing’s first, Ronny Chieng International Student.
+If you haven’t already watched this one, the time is now.
+This is a must-watch for all students studying in Australia, mostly because of all the hilarious stereotypes that you’ll recognise as soon as you set foot on campus this year, but also the hilarious perspective of Chinese-Malaysian-Australian comedian and actor Ronny Chieng.
 Easy watching.

 2. Road trip to the coast

 One of the best things about living in Brisbane is the proximity to the Sunshine Coast and Gold Coast beaches and towns.
 Before you put your head back into your books, get some mates together or take a solo trip north or south to the beach.
 We recommend Caloundra on the north coast for the beach, or Burleigh on the south coast.

 3. Explore what’s on your doorstep

 Spent the whole summer indoors avoiding the heat?
 Don’t forget that Brisbane has heaps to offer, and it’s free to explore.
 We’ve found the top spots for you to cool off in Brisbane, as well as the best parks and secret spots for a picnic, and the best food, fashion and handmade markets in Brisbane.
 See, so much to do.

 4. Book yourself tickets to Brisbane Comedy Festival